Vagrantin/xen-orchestra/README.md

 +    }
 ```

-**Why:** The community XVA is served from a local HTTP server
-(`192.168.0.1:3000`) that is assumed to be reachable during installation.
+**Why:**
-The VIF guard prevents a crash on XVAs with no pre-existing network interface.
+The check on VIF existence prevents a crash on XVAs with no pre-existing network interface.

 > **Note:** The XVA image URL is currently hardcoded.
 A planned improvement
-> is to fetch the URL at runtime from
+> is to be able to enter the URL in the XO-lite UI if different from the default one.
-> `https://xo-image.yawn.fi/downloads/image.txt` so the image can be updated
-> without rebuilding the ISO.

 ---

 ## Workflow walkthrough (`community-xoa-deploy.yml`)

-The workflow runs on `ubuntu-latest` (GitHub Actions free tier) and produces
+The workflow runs on GitHub Actions and produces
 a bootable hybrid ISO published as a GitHub Release.

 ### Triggers